FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Best_Practices_for_Writing_Swift_Packages.md

 ---
+description: This article outlines several best practices to keep in mind when creating and maintaining Swift packages.
+imgSrc: /imgs/2023/1900267581.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2024-08-16T15:57:18.000Z'
+tags: []
 title: Best Practices for Writing Swift Packages
-pubDate: "2024-08-16T15:57:18.000Z"
-description: "This article outlines several best practices to keep in mind when creating and maintaining Swift packages."
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Best Practices for Writing Swift Packages

 Swift packages are a powerful tool to modularize and share your code across multiple projects.
 Following best practices during the development of your Swift packages enables you to create a robust, maintainable, and easy-to-use code base.
 This article outlines several best practices to keep in mind when creating and maintaining Swift packages.